-Solutions at Product Enclosure Level – Why This is Unadvisable
+Solutions at product enclosure level – Why this is unadvisable

-Practical EMC shielding requires considerable engineering skill to give good results.
+Practical EMI shielding requires considerable engineering skill to give good results.
 However, at product enclosure level, it can be complex and expensive when taking into account both additional material and assembly costs.
 Also, effective enclosure shielding usually requires substantial filtering of all cables, which pass out of the product right at the point where they penetrate the enclosure shield.

-Why Use Shielding at PCB Level?
+Why use EMI / RFI Shielding at PCB level?

 At board level, shielding cans can be used selectively on problem areas of a circuit, directly tackling components with emissions that are too high or are too sensitive.